A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 You should take your car to a qualified workshop such as On The Move Mechanical Repairs regularly to make sure the air conditioning system continues performing as it should as well as having the mechanics appraise the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can alert you to any components that may need to be renewed in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can alert you to any components that may need to be renewed in the near future or those that are already worn beyond repair.

 On The Move Mechanical Repairs in Preston are qualified to undertake air conditioning repairs, services and regas on most makes and models.